SkidzCode/Gatekeeper/README.md

 # GateKeeper

+GateKeeper is a robust and scalable application designed to manage and secure access to your resources.
+This project leverages .NET 8 and MariaDB 10 to deliver high performance and reliability.

+## Getting Started

+### Prerequisites

+Ensure you have the following installed:
+- .NET 8 SDK
+- Node.js and npm
+- MariaDB 10

+### Installation

+Follow these steps to set up the project:

-### NPM commands
+#### NPM Commands

+1. Navigate to the `gatekeeper.client` directory.
-After downloading you ahve to issue a few commands to get the latest npm packages
+2. Execute the following commands to install the latest npm packages:

+#### Database Setup

+This project uses a MariaDB 10 database.
+To set it up:

-1. change to the "gatekeeper.client" directory
+1. Run all the table scripts.
-2. Issue the following command:
+2. Execute the stored procedures.
-  A. `Remove-Item -Recurse -Force node_modules, package-lock.json`
-  B. `npm install`

-### Appsetting.json
+3. Run the scripts located in the `script` folder.

+#### Appsettings Configuration

-You will need to add the following itmes to the appsettings.
+Add the following items to your `appsettings.json` file:

 ```json
 {